Uberwand78/ProIdeagram/README.md

 This is my second Python project.
-It helps come up with new project ideas.
+It helps programmers come up with new project ideas.
 An executable has been uploaded as well.